D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/portfolio.md

 * 2022 - [Python (Basic) Certification](https://www.hackerrank.com/certificates/c91d64ec71ee) (HackerRank)
 * 2021 - [Javascript Algorithms and Data Structures](https://freecodecamp.org/certification/northoc/javascript-algorithms-and-data-structures) (freecodecamp)
 * 2021 - [Responsive Web Design](https://freecodecamp.org/certification/northoc/responsive-web-design) (freecodecamp)

-## Curriculum vitae (outdated)

-I have a one-page CV that I made in HTML and CSS which also includes my working experience.
-You can download the pdf version [from here](/static/CV_EN.pdf).

-## I want to hire you!
-How can I get in touch?

-Feel free to reach out to me by email: [rev.denisas@gmail.com](mailto:rev.denisas@gmail.com)